Martin (1977 film): Plot

+After Sunday church, Cuda brings home Father Howard, asking about the possibility of exorcism and demon possession.
+Father Howard calls Father Zulemas at Cuda's request.
+Together, Cuda and Zulemas confront Martin and attempt to perform an exorcism on him.
+At this point, Martin has a vision of people trying to exorcise him, then fleeing.
+Martin then escapes from Cuda and Zuelmas himself.
+Later that night, Martin terrorizes Cuda in a playground, donning a cape and false fangs.
+When Cuda attempts to strike him with his walking cane, Martin removes his teeth and makeup, stating, "It's just a costume...
+It's only a costume," then drifts away into the night.

-Christina becomes increasingly frustrated by her disagreements with Cuda, ultimately moving out of his house and bidding Martin goodbye.
-Worried about experiencing withdrawal, Martin goes on a feeding binge in the city; he attacks a pair of homeless derelicts and narrowly escapes the police.
-Upon returning to Braddock, he visits Mrs. Santini only to discover that she has committed suicide by cutting her wrists in a bathtub.
-Cuda, who has learned of Mrs. Santini's death, believes Martin to be her killer and fatally stakes him through the heart before burying him in a backyard flowerbed.
+Christina, becoming increasingly frustrated by her disagreements with Cuda, ultimately moves out of his house to live with her boyfriend Arthur and bids Martin goodbye.
+Later, Martin has sexual intercourse with Abby and they begin an affair which lessens his appetite for blood.
+Worried about experiencing withdrawal, Martin attacks a pair of homeless derelicts and narrowly escapes the police.
+Upon returning to Braddock, he visits Abby only to discover that she has committed suicide by cutting her wrists in a bathtub.
+Cuda, who has learned of Abby's death, believes Martin to be her killer and fatally stakes him through the heart before burying him in a backyard flower bed.

-Radio callers inquire and speculate about "The Count" while Tateh Cuda places a small crucifix atop Martin's grave.
+Radio callers inquire and speculate about "The Count" while Cuda places a small crucifix atop Martin's grave.

 Cast

 Production

 Romero wrote the script for Martin based on literary monsters and their orientation in culture; discussing it, he said:

 The character of Martin was initially an older man and an actual vampire.
-Romero saw Amplas in a Pittsburgh production of Philemon he decided to rewrite the part to suit Amplas and cast him in the role.
+When Romero saw Amplas in a Pittsburgh production of Philemon, he decided to rewrite the part to suit Amplas and cast him in the role.

 The film was shot on a budget of around $250,000.
 Many of the supporting cast members were friends and family of the filmmakers.
 It was filmed in the Pittsburgh suburb of Braddock, Pennsylvania, during the summer of 1976.
 Producer Rubinstein acknowledges that where he indicated a budget of $250,000, the actual budget was only $100,000, but he did not want anyone thinking that they could just commission a film for $100,000, so he inflated the figure to what he estimated would be a reasonable, independent budgeted amount.

 The original cut of the film ran approximately 2 hours and 45 minutes.
 Romero, who shot the film on color film stock, had initially wanted the film to be black-and-white, and disputed with producer Richard Rubinstein over the matter.
 The final version of the film as it was released is in color, with only Martin's fantasy and dream sequences presented in black-and-white.